nevinjojo/Nevs-Programming-Tutorials/javascript.md

 # JavaScript Tutorial
+Welcome to the JavaScript tutorial!
+If you are familiar with Java, you are gonna feel right at home.
+If not, let's get started!

 ## Beginner
 You can skip this if you have done Java.
 Have a quick read if you want to checkout the syntax.